wohaco/despace/venera_13_14.md

    - [X‑ray fluorescence (XRF)](xrf.md) spectrometer **BDRA-1V** for the study of the elemental composition of aerosols ([EVN‑018](venus.md));
    - Spectrometer **IOAV-2** to study the spectral and angular distribution of solar radiation.
 Measured the radiation spectrum in the range from 470 to 1200 nm using a wide-angle view of the sky and a set of six receivers with a narrow field of view;
    - Ultraviolet photometer in the range from 320 to 390 nm;
    -  Radio receiver **GROZA-2** for the study of electrical activity with a microphone for recording acoustic and seismic vibrations.
-The **GROZA-2** instrument included a modified 10 kHz detector, a new detector in the 2 kHz band, and was better suited for measuring seismic activity after landing;
+The **GROZA-2** instrument included a modified 10 ㎑ detector, a new detector in the 2 ㎑ band, and was better suited for measuring seismic activity after landing;
    - On-Board transmitters for measuring wind and turbulence by Doppler shift of the carrier frequency.

 **Instruments for operation on the surface of Venus:**